ianunruh/ianunruh.com/_posts/2014-05-11-monitor-everything-part-2.md

 comments: true
 ---

 In the [previous post](/2014/05/monitor-everything.html), we installed Logstash and friends, but they aren't doing anything at the moment.
-This post will go over the configuration of the Logstash indexer, as well as shipping logs from other nodes to the indexer.
+This post will go over the configuration of the Logstash indexer as well as shipping logs from other nodes to the indexer.

 ![Diagram](http://i.imgur.com/8iyv9g1.png)